Build JJazzLab 5 from source code

 With the preparation done, you only need to execute the build and run the application:

-- In the project root, run - mvn clean install
+In the project root, run

 The application should open up, the output of the application will be visible in the terminal that launched the app.